tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 * Clip -> NDC space is the perspective divide (by `vertex.w`).
 The frustum gets a perspective divide (distortion) (which is not [affine](https://en.wikipedia.org/wiki/Affine_transformation)), i.e is divided by w.
 Now the term we're at is we're in Normalized Device Coordinates.
 Then a couple of viewport and depth range tweaks are done and we're in Screen Space.
 	* Even though we still have a w (and it's normalized to 1), we're not in homogenous corrds any more.
 If you were confused why the vertex2frag out structure's `.pos` attribute is a vector4, it's because the perspective divide happens just after the vertex program.
-	* In OpenGL Screen space's coordinates go between (-1,-1,-1) and (1,1,1).
-In Direct3D the z goes between 0 and 1.
+	* In OpenGL View and NDC space coordinates go between (-1,-1,-1) at bottom-left-back and (1,1,1) at top-right-forward.
+In Direct3D the z goes between 0 and 1 instead of -1 to 1.
 	* The Z coordinate here goes into the Depth buffer, and/or encoded into the DepthNormals buffer.
 The depth in buffers is [0,1].
 	* Since we've done our perspective projection, the Depth buffer **is not linear**.
 So you can't just do linear interpolation to fetch a depth point (I'll explain later when I get to ray examples).
 <br/>